 See Related: Things to Do in Jackson Hole in Winter

 10. Spend a day outdoors at the Fremont Canyon

 If you’ve never been to Fremont Canyon, you’re missing out.
 As a result of the canyon’s proximity to Pathfinder Dam, Fremont Canyon is a great place to cast a fishing line from the riverbank and catch some fish.

 You’ll also be rewarded with stunning views of the Goose Egg Formation when you fish the North Platte River at Fremont Canyon (known as the meadow).

-Alcova Reservoir’s water connection to the canyon makes it one of the most picturesque spots to kayak, canoe, or boat.
-Excellent rock climbing and sightseeing, along with hiking and mountain riding, round out the package.
+Alcova Reservoir’s water connection to the canyon makes it one of the most picturesque kayak, canoe, or boat spots: excellent rock climbing, sightseeing, hiking, and mountain riding round out the package.

 11. Hustle through the busy Downtown Casper

-Downtown Casper is a hidden treasure for locals and tourists alike, bridging the gap between the city’s ancient roots and the fast-paced energy of today.
-The area can now be considered a historical site where you can do all the fun things that you can think of.
+Downtown Casper is a hidden treasure for locals and tourists, bridging the gap between the city’s ancient roots and today’s fast-paced energy.
+The area can now be considered a historical site where you can do all the fun things you can think of.

 Experience live music while strolling through the city’s ancient streets and window shopping.
 Downtown, there’s something for everyone, from monthly Art Walks and free activities in our year-round outdoor plaza to specialty crafted local drinks and brews at the neighborhood drinking hole.

 12. Get the best winter experience in Hogadon Basin Ski Area